Whale Watches in Maui

 If you are staying in west Maui (Lahaina, Kaanapali, Kapalua), take a boat that departs from Lahaina Harbor (or from Kaanapali Beach).
 If your hotel or condo is in south Maui (Wailea, Kihei), your boat departure should be from Maalaea Harbor.

-About 5000 humpback whales come to the waters around Maui between late November and early April.
-But they are most numerous from January through March.
+About 12,000 humpback whales come to the waters around Maui at various times between late November and early April.
+But they are most numerous from January through March, with about 5000 present at any one time in the peak month of February.
 They come to Hawaii to breed and give birth.
 Unlike you and me, they don’t eat while they are in Hawaii.
 In the summer they live around Alaska, where they eat krill (similar to shrimp).

 Humpback whales come to Maui every winter, and so should we!